genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/01_learn-the-basics/07_modules/02_inside-a-request-server copy.md

 <iframe src="https://player.vimeo.com/video/792592165?h=18cdb5adf0&amp;badge=0&amp;autopause=0&amp;player_id=0&amp" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 A Request Server supplies static data to the front end of your application.

-Request Servers, (otherwise known as request/replies and often shortened to reqrep) retrieve a snapshot of data from a table or a view on demand and serve it up to the requesting client.
-Typically, this is data requested by the front end.

-When the request is received, the Request Server replies with a single response.
-Once the response is received, the transaction has been completed.
+When a user at the front end requests a snapshot of data from a table or a view, the relevant `requestReply` code in the Request Server retrieves the data and sends it to the front end.
+Once the response is received, the transaction is complete.

-You specify all your Request Servers as requestReply queries in a single Kotlin script file.
+Each `requestReply` query is designed to supply all or some data from the specified table or view.
+You must specify all the required `requestReply` queries in a single Kotlin script file.
 If your application is called bravo, then this file will be called **bravo-reqrep.kts**.
-Each requestReply query is designed to supply all or some data from the specified table or view.

 Here is a simple example of a Request Server file.
-It defines three requestReply queries:
+It defines three `requestReply` queries:

 - the first returns all the fields in the COUNTERPARTY table
 - the second returns all the fields in the EXCHANGE table
-- the third includes a  request block, which specifies the two fields ALTERNATE_TYPE and INSTRUMENT_CODE as a primary key; it responds with four fields from the INSTRUMENT_DETAILS table
+- the third includes a `request` block, which specifies the two fields ALTERNATE_TYPE and INSTRUMENT_CODE as a primary key; it responds with four fields from the INSTRUMENT_DETAILS table

 ```kotlin
 requestReplies {